How to handle requests for charity gigs

 Verifying the legitimacy of a charity gig request

 When accepting a charity gig, performers should verify the nonprofit's status to ensure the event aligns with their values and expectations.
-Start by asking for the organizationā€™s Employer Identification Number (EIN), which can be used to look up its nonprofit status through the IRS website.
+Start by requesting the organizationās Employer Identification Number (EIN), which can be used to verify its nonprofit status on the IRS website.

 Additionally, websites like Guidestar and Charity Navigator provide free access to nonprofit information, including financial transparency and legitimacy.
 It's also helpful to check the nonprofit's official website or social media profiles for details about its mission, past events, and community impact.
 Taking these steps will give you confidence that you're working with a reputable organization.